-(1) 'Held-for-trading securities' (except the positions booked in the 'Trading Assets' and 'Trading Liabilities') are stated at fair value.
+(1) 'Held-for-trading securities' (except the positions booked in the 'Trading account assets' and 'Trading account liabilities') are stated at fair value.
 The cost of these securities is determined by the moving-average method.
 'Held-to-maturity securities' are stated at amortized cost (using the straight-line method) computed under the moving average method.
 'Stocks in subsidiaries and affiliated companies' are stated at acquisition costs (using the moving average method).
 'Available-for-sale securities ('AFS securities')' (with the costs basically calculated on the moving average method) are stated at fair value in principle, or if their fair value is cannot be reliably determined, are stated at acquisition costs calculated on the moving average method.